Basket

 Time to read 9 min

-Nail biting is a common habit, especially among kids.
-But for adults, it can be embarrassing and frustrating and sometimes even lead to infections.
+Nail biting is a common habit.
+But for us adults, it can be embarrassing and frustrating and sometimes even lead to infections.
 So, how can you stop it?

-To help you quit the habit, we've put together our best tips and techniques for breaking the nail-biting cycle.
+To help you quit the habit, we've put together our best tips and techniques for breaking the nail-biting cycle,so keep reading!

 Possible Reasons Why You Bite Your Nails